View Samuel Johnson's Obituary on indystar.com and share memories

 Samuel Francis Johnson Jr.

 Indianapolis - Samuel Francis Johnson Jr., 93, of Indianapolis, IN went to be with the Lord on January 19, 2020.
 He was a dedicated employee for 40 years at General Motors Truck and Bus.
 A visitation will be held on Thursday, January 23, 2020 from 5-9PM at Flanner Buchanan—Decatur Township.
-Additional visitation will be held the following day from 10AM-11AM at The Southwest Church of the Nazarene, 2515 Thompson Rd, Indianapolis, IN 46227, with a funeral service beginning at 11AM.
+Additional visitation will be held the following day from 10AM-11AM at The Southwest Church of the Nazarene, 4797 Tincher Rd, Indianapolis, IN 46221, with a funeral service beginning at 11AM.
 For a full-length obituary, please visit www.flannerbuchanan.com.